buttonsrtoys/registrar/README.md

     final myModel = Registrar.get<MyModel>(name: 'some unique name');

-Unlimited `Registrar` widgets can be added to the widget tree.
-If you want to manage multiple models with a single widget, use `MultiRegistrar`:
+Unlimited Registrar widgets can be added to the widget tree.
+If you want to manage multiple models with a single widget, use MultiRegistrar:

     MultiRegistrar(
       delegates: [